maxlevesque/autoCorrelation/README.md

 In other words, you print the coordinates of all sites for a given timestep, then for the next one, etc.
 You do not print blank lines anywhere.
 You can add as many spaces you want between the columns.

-At the end, you *must* have 3 columns and `Nat x Nstep` rows.

-That's all you need.

-Note that if you have one-dimensional (two-dimensional) vector at each time step, you'll have to fill the last 2 (1) columns with zero.

 ## Execution

 The executable is waiting for arguments: